Markandayan1518/json-masker/README.md

 * Use **block-list** (`maskKeys`) or **allow-list** (`allowKeys`) for masking
 * Limited support for JSONPath masking in both  **block-list** (`maskJsonPaths`) and **allow-list** (`allowJsonPaths`) modes
+* AES encryption and hiding utilities for sensitive values
 * Masking a valid JSON will always produce a valid JSON.
 If the input is not valid JSON, processing is guaranteed to complete, but the resulting masked output is undefined